Jiangyu1220/ctsGRN/README.md

 Our study provides a comprehensive cell-type-resolved overview of transcription factor-mediated gene regulatory networks in Arabidopsis root, offering valuable insights into the molecular mechanisms governing root development and establishing a reference framework for investigating plant biological processes at cellular resolution.

+A schematic illustration of cteGRN is shown in the folowing.

 <p align="center">
   <img src="https://github.com/Jiangyu1220/ctsGRN/blob/main/ctsGRN.png" alt="Schematic illustration of Scan" border="0.1">
 </p>